Skip to main content

 Files ignored in the .gitignore file will not be validated by the command.

-At the end of the command execution, it displays a message with the inconsistencies and the validation result.
+At the end of the command execution, it prints a message with any inconsistencies and the validation result.

 Usage